Explore how your team can use Hiver.

 In such a competitive scenario, it’s the relationships that brands build with their customers that separates successful businesses from the ones that end up failing.

 According to Microsoft’s Global State of Customer Service report, 58% of consumers will end a relationship with a business due to poor customer service.
-That’s why earning and maintaining customer loyalty becomes such an important objective for any business that wants to thrive against competition.
+That’s why earning and maintaining customer loyalty becomes such an important objective for any business that wants to thrive against competition and foster customer loyalty.
+Customer loyalty statistics reinforce the importance of this objective.

 In this post, we go over the basics of what customer loyalty is, why it is important, and how you can earn yourself a solid base of loyal brand advocates.